slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 I found a great dataset of patient profiles extracted from PubMed articles via [HuggingFace](https://huggingface.co/datasets/zhengyun21/PMC-Patients/tree/main).
 I downloaded this dataset and loaded it into a SQL Server database on a Mac.
 For further instructions on how to set up SQL Server (via SQL Server Management Studio) on a Mac, check out this [tutorial](https://builtin.com/software-engineering-perspectives/sql-server-management-studio-mac).

-*Note: this requires Docker to be run on your desktop.
+*Note*: this requires Docker to be run on your desktop.
 SQL server can be started via the terminal giving the username and password:

 ```
 $ mssql -u <sql server username> -p <sql server password>